Since the COVID-19 Pandemic started, we have been receiving calls from landlords and tenants asking about their respective rights.

 Contact a New Brunswick NJ Landlord Tenant Attorney Today

-If you have a landlord/tenant related question in New Brunswick, Middlesex County or the surrounding areas, contact Craig Rothenberg for a free consultation.
+If you have a landlord/tenant related question in New Brunswick, Middlesex County or the surrounding areas, contact Craig Rothenberg for a consultation.
 Craig Rothenberg is an experienced landlord-tenant attorney who will fight to make sure you are complying with the pertinent laws and/or that your rights have not been violated.